2018 February 12 to 20

 Day 9: Homeward Bound

-Today we’ll say farewell to our new gay Galapagos adventure friends, then take a ferry to the airport on Baltra Island for our afternoon flight back to the mainland.
+Today we’ll say farewell to our new gay Galapagos adventure friends, then take an afternoon flight back to the mainland.
 We will arrive in Quito in the late afternoon, allowing plenty of time for an overnight flight back to North America.
 Some flights may require an overnight stay in Quito.
 If needed, we can help you reserve a hotel room near the airport, or arrange additional touring in the Quito area if you have more time to spend exploring the Andes region of Ecuador.

 Not included: Transportation to and from Quito; 3 dinners; Airport departure fees (though these should be included in air ticket fees); Gratuities to naturalists, ship crew, and guides; Personal items including: alcoholic beverages, snacks, laundry, and telephone calls.